Transfer Student Services Center

 - Transfer Credit Information Request: This form should be used for all inquiries regarding your transfer credits, including a request to extend the transfer credit deadline.
 Print out the form, fill in the requested information, and submit it to the TSSC in person, by fax or by e-mail.

-- Evaluating Your Transfer Courses: If you have courses listed as 9999 on your Transfer Credit Report, this form explains the procedure for having them evaluated by the respective academic department(s).
+- Evaluating Your Transfer Courses: If you have courses listed as 9999 (i.e. ENGL.
+9999, BIOL.
+9999, DEPR 9999) on your Transfer Credit Report, this form lists step-by-step procedures explaining how to have them evaluated by the respective academic department(s).
+For a list of “Academic Department Transfer Evaluators,” please see the next form.

 - Second Bachelor's Degree Transfer Credit Request: Students seeking a second bachelor’s degree will receive a maximum of 90 blanket or elective credits.
 This form is to request specific courses from your first bachelor’s degree that are relevant to your major to be posted to your record.
 Please consult with your major department advisor about your degree requirements and submit the form to the TSSC in person, by fax, or by e-mail.